Junior Johnson: Family

 Johnson was briefly married in 1949 to Mary Gray.
 His marriage to childhood sweetheart Flossie Clark (1929–2020) ended in divorce in 1992; they were legally married in 1975, although they had been together since the early 1950s.
 (Racing Legends have them as married in 1958).
 His marriage to Lisa Day (b.1965) in 1992 resulted in two children: daughter Meredith Suzanne (b.1995) and son Robert Glenn Johnson III (b.1993), both of whom attended Duke University.
-Johnson built a new home for his family in 1997, selling in 2012 because of poor health.
+Johnson built a new home for his family in 1997, ultimately selling in 2012 because of poor health.
 He resided in Charlotte, North Carolina, at the time of his death in 2019.

 Until Flossie's death on April 9, 2020, she still resided in the family home, built by Junior in 1964 (next to Johnson's old Ingle Hollow race shop), which she kept as part of the divorce settlement.

 Presidential pardon

 On December 26, 1986, President Ronald Reagan granted Johnson a presidential pardon for his 1956 moonshining conviction.
 In response to the pardon, which restored his right to vote, Johnson said, "I could not have imagined anything better."